What's a Forex Stop Loss? and Factors to Consider When Setting Forex Stop Loss Orders

 Factors to Consider When Setting Stop Loss Orders

-The most important question is how close or how far this stop loss order should be from the price where you entered the forex trade position.
+Most important question is how close or how far this stop-loss order should be from the price where you entered the forex trade position.
 Where you set the stop loss order will depend on several factors:

-Since there are no rules set in stone as to where you should set these stop loss order levels on a forex chart, we follow general guidelines used to help place these stop loss order levels correctly.
+Since there are no rules cast in stone as to where you should place these stop-loss order levels on a forex chart, we follow general guidelines used to help place these stop loss order levels correctly.

 Some of the general guidelines used to set stop loss orders are: